zoeskan/MCB185/unit0-setup.md

 There are a variety of ways you can install Linux natively on your PC.
 You can repartition your main SSD and dual boot, choosing Windows or Linux during startup.
 You can install Linux on a spare SSD.
-You can even run Linux off a flash drive.
+You can even run Linux off a flash drive, plugging it in whenever you want to run it.
 Any of these methods will give you a 100% Linux-only environment that will take advantage of all of the CPU and memory in your machine.
 The main downside is that you may accidentally destroy Windows during installation.

 ### Linux on Chromebook ###